OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 - The newest SDK Tools and SDK Platform-Tools packages.
 These packages include the Android Debugging Bridge (ADB) client as well as other tools that interface with the Android platform.
 In general, these tools are backward-compatible, so you need only one version of those installed.

 - The Android NDK.
-This is the Native Development Kit that contains prebuilt toolchains for cross-compiling native code for different architectures.
+This is the Native Development Kit that contains pre-built toolchains for cross-compiling native code for different architectures.

 In addition to the SDK and NDK, you'll also something to make Java bytecode more human-friendly.
 Fortunately, Java decompilers generally deal well with Android bytecode.
 Popular free decompilers include [JD](http://jd.benow.ca/ "JD"), [JAD](http://www.javadecompilers.com/jad "JAD"), [Proycon]( http://proycon.com/en/ "Procyon") and [CFR](http://www.benf.org/other/cfr/ "CFR").
 For convenience, we have packed some of these decompilers into our [apkx wrapper script](https://github.com/b-mueller/apkx "apkx - APK Decompilation for the Lazy") .
 This script completely automates the process of extracting Java code from release APK files and makes it easy to experiment with different backends (we'll also use it in some of the examples below).